Dems aim for July vote as Congress digs in on infrastructure

-WASHINGTON (AP) — Even before President Joe Biden unveiled his $2.3 trillion infrastructure plan, congressional committees were laying the groundwork for a major public works investment with the goal of passage over the summer.
+WASHINGTON (AP) — Even before President Joe Biden unveiled his $2.3 trillion infrastructure plan Wednesday, congressional committees were laying the groundwork for a major public works investment with the goal of passage over the summer.

 They’ve held hearings to listen to experts in the field and top-ranking administration officials.
 They’ve introduced scores of bills.
 They’ve asked lawmakers from both parties to submit their ideas for specific projects soon as Thursday.